PASTORS & STAFF

 Solomon Teye Alipoh hails from Ghana, West Africa, and currently lives in the Roxbury area of Boston.
 He is a third and final year Master of Divinity (MDiv) student at the Boston

-University School of Theology (BUSTH) while also pursuing ordination in the United Methodist Church.
+University School of Theology (BUSTH) while also pursuing ordination in The United Methodist Church.

 Solomon became Lay minister in Christ Apostolic Church (CAC) International after he graduated with a diploma in Theology from Christ Apostolic University College (CAUC), serving in two local